kengz/openai_lab/source/includes/_INSTALLATION.md

 ## <a name="dependencies"></a>Dependencies

 There is more than a dozen of dependencies.
 For the full list, inspect `bin/setup`.
-Here are some major ones and their minimum required versions.
-If lab fails to run, check these first:
+Here are some major ones and their minimal required versions.
+If Lab fails to run, check these first:

 - `python3 >= 3.4`
 - `node >= 7.0`